Ales – U.S. Open Beer Championship Categories

 Clarity: Chill haze is acceptable at low temperatures

-Perceived Malt Aroma & Flavor: Caramel and/or toffee malt aromas are often present.
-High residual malty sweetness, often with caramel and/or toffee flavors, should be present.
+Perceived Malt Aroma & Flavor: Caramel or toffee malt aroma attributes are often present.
+High residual malty sweetness, often exhibiting caramel or toffee attributes, should be present.

 Perceived Bitterness: High